ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-js.md

  - Work with public toncenter api

 > Why do we use Grammy?
-Grammy is a modern, young, high-level framework for comfortable and fast development of telegram bots on JS/TS/Deno.
-On top of this Grammy also has just great [documentation](https://grammy.dev) and an active community that can always help you.
+Because Grammy is a modern, young, high-level framework for comfortable & fast development of telegram bots on JS/TS/Deno, in addition to this Grammy has great [documentation](https://grammy.dev) and an active community that can always help you.

 ## ✍️ What you need to get started